CGI-FR/IoT-Hub-Portal/docs/dev-guide/testing/unit-tests-common-practices.md

 ### Test class

-Test class should follow the naming convention **`[ClassUnderTest]Tests`**.
+The test class should follow the naming convention **`[ClassUnderTest]Tests`**.

-Example: The test class for a class named ProductController should be `ProductControllerTests`:
+Example: The test class for a class named ProductController should be named `ProductControllerTests`:

 ```csharp
 [TestFixture]